-Students in grades K-12th that have been identified as an English Learners (ELs) are required to be assessed yearly through the Texas English Language Proficiency Assessment System (TELPAS) developed by the Texas Education Agency (TEA) to the meet state and federal requirements.
+Students in grades K-12 who have been identified as emergent bilingual students (EBs) are required to be assessed yearly through the Texas English Language Proficiency Assessment System (TELPAS) developed by the Texas Education Agency (TEA) to meet the state and federal requirements.
 In grades K-1, TELPAS includes holistically-rated listening, speaking, reading, and writing assessments based on ongoing classroom observations and student interactions.
-In grades 2nd-12th, TELPAS includes online reading and listening and speaking tests and holistically-rated student writing collections.
+In grades 2-12, TELPAS includes online reading, writing, listening and speaking assessments.

-TELPAS Alternate assessment is for students in grades 2nd-12th with the most significant cognitive disabilities who cannot participate in the general TELPAS assessment, even with allowable accommodations.
-TELPAS Alternate was developed for by TEA to meet the federal requirements mandated under the Every Student Succeeds Act (ESSA), which requires states to administer an alternate English language proficiency (ELP) assessment for English learners (ELs).
+The TELPAS Alternate assessment is for students in grades 2-12 with the most significant cognitive disabilities who cannot participate in the general TELPAS assessment even with allowable accommodations.
+The TELPAS Alternate assessment was developed by TEA to meet the federal requirements mandated under the Every Student Succeeds Act (ESSA), which requires states to administer an alternate English language proficiency (ELP) assessment for emergent bilingual students (EBs).